Anan-Karanja/CSS-JS-Clock/README.md

 # CSS-JS-Clock

-The clock picks information of the current from the system time using Javascipt  🕐
+The clock picks information about the current time from the system time using Javascript  🕐